Shaheen Raza

 Shaheen Raza Cheema (1954 – 20 May 2020) was a Pakistani politician and a member of the Provincial Assembly of the Punjab who hailed from Gujranwala.
 She held the office from August 2018 to May 2020.
 She died of COVID-19 on 20 May 2020.

 Political career

-She was elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Tehreek-e-Insaf (PTI) on a reserved seat for women from Gujranwala in 2018 Pakistani general election.
+She was elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Tehreek-e-Insaf (PTI) on a reserved seat for women from Gujranwala in the 2018 Pakistani general election.

 Death

 Raza died in the Mayo Hospital in Lahore from COVID-19 during the COVID-19 pandemic in Pakistan on 20 May 2020.
 Her age has been reported as 69, 65 and 60.
 It is said that she caught the virus while visiting a field hospital for coronavirus treatment in Gujranwala.
 Reportedly she suffered from diabetes and blood pressure issues at the time of her death.